Strengthening Research through Public and Patient Engagement: An Irish Example of Patient-Oriented Research in Diabetes.

 The Flaherty Lecture is sponsored by Ireland Canada University Foundation and is co-sponsored by a number of Concordia academic and research units including the School of Irish Studies, Concordia’s Faculty of Arts and Science, the PERFORM Centre as well as The Montreal Behavioural Medicine Centre and the International Behavioural Trials Network.

 Molly’s research seeks to improve population health by developing, using and advocating use of behavioural science in intervention research to promote health behaviour change.
 Much of Molly’s research has focused on promoting better management of chronic illness, primarily diabetes and cardiovascular disease.
 All her research is done within multidisciplinary teams and engages key stakeholders in the research process, with the aim of increasing implementation of research into practice and maximising impact.

-As Flaherty Visiting Professor, Molly is spending 8 weeks (until July 10th, 2017) with Dr Simon Bacon and Dr Kim Lavoie at the Montreal Behavioural Medicine Centre , in L’Hôpital Sacré-Cœur de Montréal.
-Here her work is focusing on identifying research priorities and developing the research agenda of the International Behavioural Trials Network.
-Following this, Molly will spend a week at each of the Ottawa Hospital Research Institute and the Behaviour Change Institute, Halifax, Nova Scotia.
+As Flaherty Visiting Professor, Molly is spent 8 weeks (until July 10th, 2017) with Dr Simon Bacon and Dr Kim Lavoie at the Montreal Behavioural Medicine Centre , in L’Hôpital Sacré-Cœur de Montréal.
+Here her work focused on identifying research priorities and developing the research agenda of the International Behavioural Trials Network.
+Following this, Molly spent a week at each of the Ottawa Hospital Research Institute and the Behaviour Change Institute, Halifax, Nova Scotia.